-The writing of this book triggered my return to fine art photography and the production of an initial series of images inspired by the role wonderment plays in the development of children's psyches (Beyond the Looking Glass I).
+The writing of the book triggered my return to fine art photography and the production of an initial series of images inspired by the role wonderment plays in the development of children's psyches (Beyond the Looking Glass).
 A dozen photomontages, which can be found within the pages of the book, punctuate and offer an imaginative echo to the analysis.

 2011, 170 pages, G3081, ISBN 978-2-7605-3081-2